bot-ts/cli/readme.md

 ## What is bot.ts ?

-**bot.ts** is a framework for [discord.js](https://discord.js.org/#/) designed in TypeScript for use in TypeScript.
+**bot.ts** is a framework for <a href='https://discord.js.org/#/'>discord.js</a> designed in TypeScript for use in TypeScript.
 This framework includes all the features you need, here is a list:

 * Basic file handler using [@ghom/handler](https://www.npmjs.com/package/@ghom/handler) package.
 * Advanced CLI to generate files from [@ghom/bot.ts-cli](https://www.npmjs.com/package/@ghom/bot.ts-cli) package.